Is there a lot of diversity? Are people in Lagos accepting of differences?

 When we asked people about diversity in Lagos and whether locals are accepting of differences, they said...

 "Yes, there is a lot of diversity in Lagos.
 The city is home to people from many different backgrounds, including Portuguese, African, and Brazilian.
 People in Lagos are generally accepting of differences and embrace the diversity of the city.
-The city is known for its vibrant culture and welcoming atmosphere, making it a great place for people of all backgrounds to live and visit," said another expat in Lagos, Portugal.
+The city is known for its vibrant culture and welcoming atmosphere, making it a great place for people of all backgrounds to live and visit," remarked another expat in Lagos, Portugal.

 Other Questions: